"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

 You’ll notice annoyance or impatience, but take a deep breath and look past your judgments (“Why can’t he just behave?!”) to the fears behind

 your anger (“What if he's still doing this when he's 20?...
-If I were a better parent, this wouldn’t be happening… What if I've ruined my child?”)
+If I were a better parent, this wouldn’t be happening… Will I ever get my own needs met?”)

 Behind our annoyance there's usually fear or grief or hurt or powerlessness.
 The secret is that once you hold yourself with compassion and let yourself